dotnet/AspNetCore.Docs/docs/security/data-protection/introduction.rst

 --------
 The data protection system is divided into five main packages.
 Various aspects of these APIs target three main audiences;

-1. The :doc:`consumer-apis` target application and framework developers.
+1. The :doc:`consumer-apis/overview` target application and framework developers.

   "I don't want to learn about how the stack operates or about how it is configured.
 I simply want to perform some operation in as simple a manner as possible with high probability of using the APIs successfully."

-2. The :doc:`configuration APIs <configuration>` target application developers and system administrators.
+2. The :doc:`configuration APIs <configuration/overview>` target application developers and system administrators.

   "I need to tell the data protection system that my environment requires non-default paths or settings."